frontiago/frontiago/README.md

 - ReactJS
 - Tailwind, Bootstrap
 - Basic UX | UI design and Figma
-- Can speak English, Portuguese and a little in Spanish
+- Speak English, Portuguese and a little in Spanish

 ### Main focus to work and study